 Few applications used by an HR team -- or an entire company for that matter -- can match the prevalence of Microsoft...

 Excel.
-Though it is often criticized for its limitations and other issues, the benefits of Microsoft Excel are nonetheless substantial, and it remains an underrated tool for HR.
+Though it is often criticized for its limitations and other issues, the benefits of Microsoft Excel are nonetheless substantial, and Excel for HR remains an underrated tool.